nmikstas/G1_Devastator_CAD/README.md

 CAD Recreation of Transformers G1 Devastator Toys for 3D Printing

-This is just something I'm doing for fun.
-Maybe I'll finish it, maybe I won't...
-The goal is to print a 300% scale G1 devastator.

 __Devastator built!__

 I need to go through all the models and make minor fixes to make the joints more sturdy.